 The price of the Capra Press on Indiegogo is currently $85 which is a discount from a potential retail price of $85.

 It is more expensive than the common French Press which have prices from USD$25 to $40 and an insulated French Press is about USD$55 (normal retail).
 However, Mia has this to say about the price of the Capra Press…

 “We understand the Capra Press is on the higher end.
 We have spent a lot of time considering the price, and based on our numbers, the price of the Capra Press reflects the realistic cost to deliver it without compromising on quality or innovation.

 We have weighed the trade-off that would be required in quality to lower the price, and decided we want the Capra Press to maintain its high quality and be a product that will last a lifetime.”

 This sounds fair enough to me.
 The fact that the Capra Press makes it easier for me to clean up after making my infusion brewed coffee is a big plus .
 I also like that it is relatively large at 1 liter, has a stainless steel build, and is insulated.

-I haven’t had chance to review the Capra Press yet because it is only a prototype at the moment.
+I haven’t had a chance to review the Capra Press yet because it is only a prototype.
 However, when I get one to try I’ll update this post.